PoissonPoisson/memory-quiz/README.md

 # About

 This is a generic memory quiz server.
 An http server in TypeScript for to **play quiz in local mode**.
+(No session management)

-I wanted to create this project because I play a game with a lot of characters (+112) and I don't have a good memory to remember the names of the characters, so I created this project.
+I wanted to create this project because I play a game with a lot of characters (+125) and I don't have a good memory to remember the names of the characters, so I created this project.

 Using my image directories, the game will give me 4 possible answers and the goal is to find the right character name, but it can also work with a lot of subjects, movies, etc.